dotnet/aspire-samples/samples/ClientAppsIntegration/README.md

 The app is based on the Aspire Starter App template, with the following additional elements:

 - **ClientAppsIntegration.WinForms**: This is a WinForms application that displays the results of calling the weather API service application.
+- **ClientAppsIntegration.WPF**: This is a WPF application that displays the results of calling the weather API service application.
 - **ClientAppsIntegration.AppDefaults**: This is a class library that defines the default configuration for orchestrated apps.
 It's a more general version of the typical `ServiceDefaults` class library that's included in Aspire apps.
-The `ClientAppsIntegration.WinForms` project references this project and calls its `AddAppDefaults()` method.
+The `ClientAppsIntegration.WinForms` and `ClientAppsIntegration.WPF` projects reference this project and calls its `AddAppDefaults()` method.
 - **ClientAppsIntegration.ServiceDefaults**: This has been modified from the default `ServiceDefaults` template to be based on and extend the `ClientAppsIntegration.AppDefaults` class library.
 The `ClientAppsIntegration.ApiService` project references this project and calls its `AddServiceDefaults()` method.

 ## Pre-requisites